saurabhraghuvanshii/meshery-academy/content/certifications/c5ada327-8a58-4c8a-b9fa-51b95696488c/certified-meshery-contributor/meshery-models.md

       - id: "false"
         text: "False"
   - id: "q48"
-    text: "What happens when you import a model that contains components with existing registered components?"
+    text: "The Meshery Server registry maintains a catalog of component definitions, allowing the same version of the same component under the same model to be registered simultaneously so long as the registrants are different."
     type: "single-answer"
     marks: 2
     options:
-      - id: "a"
-        text: "The import fails completely"
-      - id: "b"
+      - id: "true"
-        text: "New version of the component is created alongside existing ones"
+        text: "True"
         is_correct: true
-      - id: "c"
-        text: "Existing components are automatically deleted"
-      - id: "d"
+      - id: "false"
-        text: "A merge operation combines both definitions"
+        text: "False"
   - id: "q49"
     text: "In a relationship definition, both 'from' and 'to' selectors must be defined to establish a valid relationship between components."
     type: "single-answer"